 Will I get a discount on my car insurance if I take the Defensive Driving Training Class?
 That is up to your insurance carrier.
 When you successfully complete the Defensive Driving Class you will be mailed a certificate.
 You may provide a copy of that certificate to your insurance company when requesting a discount.
 To the top ^

 How do I dispose of light bulbs or fluorescent tubes?
 Light bulbs and fluorescent tubes are considered Universal Waste and are regulated.
-They are handled by UAB Maintenance and UAB OH&S Support Facility.
-Please contact 934-3797 for additional information or the website information related to Universal Waste.
+They are handled by UAB Maintenance and the UAB OH&S Support Facility.
+Please contact 934-3797 for additional information.
 To the top ^

 How often should I take the Chemical Safety Training?
 Chemical Safety Training is required once.
 Taking it annually as a refresher is recommended.
 To the top ^